8ctopus/php-sandbox/README.md

 - Check checkbox `Whether to enable SPX profiler for your current browser session.
 No performance impact for other clients.`
 - Run the script to profile
 - Refresh the SPX control panel tab and the report will be available at the bottom of the screen.
 Click it to show the report in a new tab.

+## Sublime Text

+If you like Sublime Text, checkout the [configuration I'm using](https://github.com/8ctopus/sublime-text-config).

 ## database access